Aromanian language

 Aromanian shares many features with modern Romanian, including similar morphology and syntax, as well as a large common vocabulary inherited from Latin.
+They are considered to have developed from Common Romanian, a common stage of all the Eastern Romance varieties.
 An important source of dissimilarity between Romanian and Aromanian is the adstratum languages (external influences); whereas Romanian has been influenced to a greater extent by the Slavic languages, Aromanian has been more influenced by Greek, with which it has been in close contact throughout its history.

 Geographic distribution

 Aromanian is native to Albania, Bulgaria, Greece, North Macedonia, Romania and Serbia.
-In 2018, it was estimated that Aromanian had 210,000 native speakers, of which 50,000 were in Albania, 50,000 in Greece, 50,000 in Romania, 32,000 in Serbia, 18,200 in Macedonia, and 9,800 in Bulgaria.
+In 2018, it was estimated that Aromanian had 210,000 native speakers, of which 50,000 were in Albania, 50,000 in Greece, 50,000 in Romania, 32,000 in Serbia, 18,200 in North Macedonia, and 9,800 in Bulgaria.
+Aromanian-speakers also exist in the diaspora, with at least 53 speakers recorded to be living in Australia at the time of the 2021 Australian census.

 Official status

 Aromanian has a degree of official recognition in North Macedonia, where it is taught as a subject in some primary schools.
-In North Macedonia, Aromanian speakers also have the right to use the language in court proceedings.
-Since 2006, Aromanian has had the status of a second official municipal language in the city of Kruševo, the only place in the world where Aromanian has any kind of official status apart from general state recognition.
+In North Macedonia, Aromanian-speakers also have the right to use the language in court proceedings.
+Since 2006, Aromanian has had the status of a second official municipal language in the city of Kruševo, the only place where Aromanian has any kind of official status apart from general state recognition.

 Apart from North Macedonia, the Aromanians are also recognized in Albania as a national minority.